isagalaev/ijson/README.rst

 Importing the top level library defaults to the ``yajl`` backend.

 Acknowledgements
 ================

+Python parser in ijson is relatively simple thanks to `Douglas Crockford
+<http://www.crockford.com/>`_ who invented a strict, easy to parse syntax.

+The `YAJL <http://lloyd.github.com/yajl/>`_ library by `Lloyd Hilaiel
+<http://lloyd.io/>`_ is the most popular and efficient way to parse JSON in an
+iterative fashion.

-Ijson was inspired by `yajl-py <http://pykler.github.com/yajl-py/>`_ wrapper by Hatem Nassrat.
+Ijson was inspired by `yajl-py <http://pykler.github.com/yajl-py/>`_ wrapper by `Hatem Nassrat <http://www.nassrat.ca/>`_.
 Though ijson borrows almost nothing from the actual yajl-py code it was used as an example of integration with yajl using ctypes.